 Reduces customer acquisition cost over time

 Acquiring a new customer through TikTok Ads typically costs far more than keeping an existing one engaged.
 When CLV increases through retention efforts—which can boost profits by 25% to 95% with just a 5% retention increase—that initial ad spend gets spread across multiple purchases instead of just one.
 A customer who buys three times makes your original acquisition cost work three times harder.
+Research from Harvard Business Review confirms that acquiring a new customer is five to twenty-five times more expensive than retaining an existing one, making CLV-focused strategies essential on a high-acquisition-cost platform like TikTok Shop.

 Identifies your most profitable customer segments

 Not every customer contributes equally.
 Some buy frequently at full price with zero returns.
 Others grab discounted items, return half their orders, and vanish.
 CLV analysis shows which segments actually drive profit versus which ones cost you money after fees, refunds, and shipping.
+Understanding these segments is even more critical when you're calculating true profit on TikTok Shop, where hidden platform fees can erode margins fast.

 Supports smarter ad spend and ROAS decisions